 Measure and Analyze Your Current Status

 It’s time to take stock.
 At the beginning of our 10 Steps to Grow Your Business, we start by walking you through a reality check.
-We’ll help you build an accurate and complete understanding of your business’ current status.
+We’ll help you measure and analyze an accurate and complete understanding of your business’ current status.
 So armed with these tools to build your business, you can then formulate strategies to realize your vision of success.

 HERE ARE THE FIRST STEPS TO TAKE: